Mooophy/Cpp-Primer/ch09/README.md

 ## Exercise 9.17:
 >Assuming c1 and c2 are containers, what (if any) constraints does the following usage place on the types of c1 and c2?

-First, ther must be the identical container and same type holded.
+First, there must be the identical container and same type holded.
 Second,the type held must support relational operation. (@Mooophy)

 Both c1 and c2 are the containers except the unordered associative containers.(@pezy)